Living Wild

 Living Wild delivers workshops which educate and inspire people to reconnect with, and protect our environment.
 Empowering people by teaching skills like foraging and bush craft to bring them closer to nature and promote wellbeing.

-A qualified bush craft practitioner with 15 years experience in leading groups, Leah has acquired qualifications in Youth Work, Permaculture Design, Nature Well facilitation with the Natural Academy and is continually inspired to keep learning ways to promote the wellbeing of people and the planet.
+Leah has been leading foraging walks for the past 7 years and has a vast knowledge of plants and fungi, she is qualified bush craft practitioner with 18 years experience in leading groups outdoors in a variety of activities and settings.
+Qualified in Youth Work, various adventure activities, Outdoor first aid, Permaculture Design, Nature Well facilitation with the Natural Academy and is continually inspired to keep learning ways to promote the wellbeing of people and the planet.
+Her next goal is to become a qualified herbalist.

 What is Foraging?